knpuniversity/rest/knpu/episode2/embedded-resources.rst

 Let's make sure that fails first - and it does.

-To make this work, we'll add more annotations to ``Programmer``.
+To make this work, we'll add more annotations to ``Battle``.
 When you think of one resource relating to another - like how our Battle relates to the Programmer resource - there are 2 ways to express that relation.
 You can either link to it *or* you can embed it.
 Those are both just valid ways